nuitrcs/rworkshops/README.md

 [Reproducible Science in R](https://grunwaldlab.github.io/Reproducible-science-in-R/index.html): recommended practices and tips

+## Git and R

+[Happy Git with R](http://happygitwithr.com/): another resource from UBC Stat 545 and Jenny Bryan's team

+[Github Quickstart for Scientists](https://rawgit.com/nazrug/Quickstart/master/GithubQuickstart.html): aims just at teaching the workflow that many scientists use

 ## R for Users of Other Statistical Programs

 If you're coming to R from Stata, SPSS, SAS, Matlab, or Python, the following resources might be useful to you.
 Some of them may be a little outdated, but each contains some tables of equivalent commands across programs that might help you get familiar with R more quickly.